Tyler-Gates/Artificial-Intelligence-Projects/README.md

 **Project 1:** College Career Advisor (Taught GUI creation in C++ and Backward/Forward chaining principles)

 **Summary:** A group project of three members.
 Inside folder has Report detailing the project, as well as an executable that will run on windows.
 The program implements forward and backward chaining inside a Windows GUI program.
+The user navigates a series of questions to arrive at a conclusion of career path.
 In order to properly run the code, link wxWidgets library to project. ***MORE IN REPORT INSIDE FOLDER***

 **Project 2:** A star algorithm and the 8 tile puzzle (Taught A star and heurstic functions)